World War: Campaign for Eastland

 All available aircraft were sent north to search for the invading force.
 The effort to locate the invading force was massive.
 Day and night planes flew over the area.
 During the daylight periods, they looked for movement.
 During the night, they looked for heat signatures.
 For three days, they searched and found nothing.

 Ships and planes tracked the Second Fleet as it moved along the southern coast of Grete.
-In a break of their long established pattern, the fleet paused for two days off the coast before resuming its regular circuit.
+In a break of a long established pattern, the fleet paused for two days off the coast before resuming its regular circuit.
 Forces raced into the area of the coastline near where the fleet had paused searching to see if something had happened there.

 “Why do we get all of the dirty jobs?”